 Genre: Card Roguelike

-Worth It Because: It transforms a classic formula into something refreshingly new.
+Worth it because: It transforms a classic card game into something fresh and exciting.

 Best Apple Arcade Games

-Apple Arcade’s $6.99 subscription unlocks over 200 premium titles with no ads or in-app purchases.
-Here are the must-plays.
+Apple Arcade’s $6.99 monthly subscription unlocks over 200 premium games with no ads or in-app purchases.

 Fantasian